 The Hague Approach brings contemporary technology to focused, Harkness conference-style discourse.
 At The Hague School, there are no rows of desks.
 Students prepare with a master instructor and come to the table ready to actively participate in facilitated peer-to-peer interaction, where they engage, create, and problem solve.
-The Hague Approach combines conference method learning with the International Bacculaureate curriculum, joining the two with an interdisciplinary, student-centered focus.
+The Hague Approach combines conference method learning with the International Bacculaureate Diploma Programme, joining the two with an interdisciplinary, student-centered focus.
 Learn more about this unique approach to instruction in the video below and in The Hague Approach Information Booklet.

 At the table, students: